dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SentimentStream/SentimentAnalysisStreamReadme.md

 **Note:** In order to `spark-submit` an app that includes an additional Nuget (like the ML.NET nuget), you'll need to copy the ML.NET dll's into your app's main directory.

-## Alternative Approach: Batch Sentiment Analysis
+## Next Steps

+Checkout the [full coding example](./Program.cs).
+You can also view a live video explanation of ML.NET + .NET for Spark in the [*Bringing Big Data Analytics through Apache Spark to .NET*](https://youtu.be/ZWsYMQ0Sw1o?t=1358) .NET Conf 2019 session.

 Rather than performing real-time processing, we can adapt our Spark + ML.NET app to instead perform batch processing (analyzing data that's already been stored).

-Checkout [SentimentAnalysis.cs](../SentimentAnalysis.cs) to see the adapted version of the sentiment analysis program that will determine the sentiment of text from a set of online reviews.
+Checkout [Sentiment](../Sentiment) to see the adapted version of the sentiment analysis program that will determine the sentiment of text from a batch of online reviews.